MicrosoftDocs/sql-docs/docs/sql-server/sql-server-2017-release-notes.md

   - Run the script described in this MDS team blog [error applying permission on entity level](http://sqlblog.com/blogs/mds_team/archive/2017/09/05/sql-server-2016-sp1-cu4-regression-error-while-applying-permission-on-entity-level-quick-workaround.aspx)

 ### Analysis Services
-- **Issue and customer impact:** For tabular models at the 1400 compatibility level, when using Get Data, data connectors for some data sources such as  Amazon Redshift, IBM Netezza, and Impala, are not yet available.
+- **Issue and customer impact:** Data connectors for the following sources are not yet avaialble for tabular models at the 1400 compatibility level.
+  - Amazon Redshift
+  - IBM Netezza
+  - Impala
 - **Workaround:** None.

 - **Issue and customer impact:** Direct Query models at the 1400 compatibility level with perspectives can fail on querying or discovering metadata.
-- **Workaround:** Remove perspectives and re-deploy.
+- **Workaround:** Remove perspectives and redeploy.

 ### Tools
 - **Issue and customer impact:** Running *DReplay* fails with the following message: "Error DReplay Unexpected error occurred!".